 America's Got Talent

-Nick Cannon, hosted and the series returned to Los Angeles last summer, with live shows broadcast from the famed Dolby Theatre.
+Supermodel, entrepreneur and CEO, Tyra Banks, joins the team as host and the series returns to Los Angeles this summer with live shows from the famed Dolby Theatre.

 Last summer, “America’s Got Talent” remained the #1 summer show and had the highest-rated season in five years, with a season average of 13.5 million viewers and more than 1 billion video views across its far-reaching social media handles.
 The exciting finale came down to teen singing sensation Grace VanderWaal and spell-binding illusionist duo The Clairvoyants.
 The charming VanderWaal triumphed and won America’s hearts.